Home Minister Shah watches special screening of 'Samrat Prithviraj' | Entertainment

 - India

-He watched the film at a movie hall in the central Delhi along with his family members, several central ministers, top officials of the Union Home Ministry and other guests.
+He watched the film, which depicts the heroism of 12th century king Prithviraj Chauhan, at a movie hall in the central Delhi along with his family members, several central ministers, top officials of the Union Home Ministry and other guests.

-''Samrat Prithviraj'' also stars Sanjay Dutt, Sonu Sood and marks the screen debut of Miss World 2017 Manushi Chhillar.
+'Samrat Prithviraj' also stars Sanjay Dutt, Sonu Sood and marks the screen debut of Miss World 2017 Manushi Chillar.

 The film is scheduled to release on Friday.